18F/18f.gsa.gov/_join/open-positions/acquisition-product-manager-gs15.md

 You will be scored based on a review of your application materials, measuring your possession of each of the following competencies:

 - **Communication:** Ability to communicate effectively with a variety of audiences to establish a shared vision and understanding of the project’s objectives and goals.
-(0-20 points)
- - **Product Experience:** Ability to deliver the right digital product using user-centered and agile-based methodologies  (0-20 points)
+ - **Product Experience:** Ability to deliver the right digital product using user-centered and agile-based methodologies.
 - **Leadership:** Ability to effectively lead a cross-functional team to meet digital project/product objectives.
-(0-20 points)
 - **Innovation:** Ability to apply innovative tools and technologies  and to help partners make strategic & tactical decisions toward innovation.
-(0-20 points)
--**18F Core Values Alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact environment.
+- **18F Core Values Alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact environment.

 Your score will be used to place you in one of the 3 categories: Superior, Qualified, or Not Qualified.